-A 3% increase for senior management and the salaried workforce has been approved with effect from 1 October 2021.
+A 3% increase for senior management and the salaried workforce1 has been approved with effect from 1 October 2021.
 This recognises the challenging period ahead, the commitment of our workforce and the aim to return Marston's to growth.
 Basic salaries for 2021/22, for the Executive Directors, were set upon appointment and are detailed in the table below.
 The increase in Andrew Andrea's salary reflects his change of role from Chief Financial and Corporate Development Officer to Chief Executive Officer, with effect from 3 October 2021, with his new salary being slightly lower than the base salary that would have applied to Ralph Findlay with effect from 1 October 2021.

-Base salary Base salary
+Name Base salary 2020/21 £ Base salary 2021/22 £

-2020/21 2021/22

-Name 3 £

 Andrew Andrea 392,927 602,550

 Hayleigh Lupino N/A 386,250

 Ralph Findlay 586,682 N/A

-^{1.} The majority of the wider workforce (pub-based employees) have their remuneration set by statute rather than the market.
+1. The majority of the wider workforce (pub-based employees) have their remuneration set by statute rather than the market.